Shreyanand/shreyanand.github.io/_posts/Projects/2018-05-30-hit-song-prediction.md

 tags: music, Machine Learning
 categories: Projects
 main_image: "/images/projects/music.png"
-description: This is a sample project.
+description: What makes a song hit?
+Application of machine learning to find songs that have what it takes.
 ---

 [**Project Github**](https://github.com/Shreyanand/Music_Hit_Prediction_-acoustic_data)

 Music industry has been growing rapidly with the advent of subscription based streaming services such as Spotify, Amazon, Apple, and Google music.
-Your favourite music has never been so easily accessible.
+Your favorite music has never been so easily accessible.
 For the music makers out there, finding a stage and an audience that appreciates your work is now more easy than ever.
 In this project, we analyze a collection of songs and based on their rankings, train a model that predicts whether a song will be a hit or not.

 In the first phase of the project, we collected data from two sources:
 [Official charts](www.officialcharts.com) to get songs that are top ranked and those that are not